klenwell/mushpup/README.md

 ## Usage

-A Mushpup hash is a 24-character string of characters from which a user my reliably retrieve a site-specific password, based on a master password only she knows and a simple routine.
+A Mushpup hash is a 24-character string of characters from which a user may reliably retrieve a site-specific password, based on a master password only she knows and a simple routine.

 ### Developers